 “We provide experiential hands-on learning with accessible systems, and our drop-in volunteer sessions are very casual, so people with restricted schedules can come whenever they can.
 Two different topics, one’s with edible plants, one’s with decorative plants.
 Then we’ve got internships, so people can work within the greenhouse space and get credited for their time here.
-And we’ve got apprenticeships at the City Farm School which is the most in-depth training, like learning how to become a farmer in essence, and that’s a paid apprenticeship.
+And we have apprenticeships at the City Farm School, which is the most in-depth training we offer, where participants can learn how to become a farmer in essence.
 So we provide those types of learning opportunities.
 Additionally, there’s our educational workshops series that we have each week.
 So we’ve got casual ways to come in and interact, we try to keep the prices affordable for users.”

 Though a lot of these programs are geared towards Concordia students, not all of them are.
 Best check the website and if in doubt, you can always email them!
 And definitely check out the workshops and events schedule to see what’s shaking.
 “I love hosting events,” said Swirlz.
 “We have a really dynamic events schedule.”